gilbmura/Travel_Suite/README.md

 The system supports two payment modes:

 - **`mock`** (default): Simulates payment processing with delays and testable transaction IDs.
-Use this for development and testing.
+Use this for development and testing. **This is the default for MVP.**
 - **`live`**: Connects to real MTN/Airtel payment APIs.
-Replace mock adapter methods with actual API calls.
+Replace mock adapter methods with actual API calls. **Requires real payment provider integrations.**

 To toggle payment mode, set `PAYMENTS_MODE=mock` or `PAYMENTS_MODE=live` in your `.env` file.

+**MVP Note**: In MVP mode, payments are mocked by default.
+All bookings will be processed successfully, but no actual money transactions occur.
+This allows full testing of the booking system without requiring payment provider accounts.

 ## API Documentation